Understanding Maple Syrup Grades

 All maple syrup grades are determined by color and flavor, the darker the color, the more intense the maple flavor.
-There are currently five USDA maple grades, including three Grade A’s (light amber, medium amber, dark amber) and two darker syrups, Grade B and a commercial grade.
 Not unlike wine, each grade offers its own unique set of distinctive flavors and tones, and everyone has their own personal preferences.
 Lighter syrups are those that are produced earlier in the sugaring season, whereas darker syrups are produced as the season progresses.